 From a HF perspective, voice communications are provided using radio channels in the HF and VHF frequency bands.
 The channels in HF are only used for long-distance communications, when it is impossible to establish communication using VHF.
 HF radio communications utilize practically the whole HF spectrum (3MHz to 30MHz), depending on times of the day, seasonal variations, solar activity, etc.

 Considering the operational usage, WBHF will be operated in similar locations and in the same manner as the existing HFDL system.
-HF is typically used in areas that lack VHF coverage, such as Oceanic and Remote areas.4 Technical characteristics
+HF is typically used in areas that lack VHF coverage, such as Oceanic and Remote areas.

+3 Frequency bands

+[TBD]

+4 Technical characteristics

 4.1 Technical and operational characteristics of WBHF services and systems operating in Appendix 26 bands